ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/_posts/2025-08-08-initial-build.md

 </iframe>

 ### Next Steps
-Think about how I'm going to design and implement a ROS network of components.
+Now that I've gotten the robot set up and working with the open-source provided software, I need to think about how I'm going to design and implement a ROS network of components.
 My spidey senses are telling me I'll need ROS Foxy because of the jetson tx2 being EOL and I'll probably want to use docker on everything to keep things repeatable and swappable.
 Stay tuned for the next one!